How to Take Headshot: Essential Tips for Stunning Professional Photos

 We design a visual standard first.
 Background type, crop, framing, and expression guidelines.
 Whether you have 5 people or 500, the final images should look like one cohesive team online.
 That consistency is harder to achieve than it sounds, and it is where remote headshot photography fails without proper production.

 Each participant receives a time window or self-schedule link.
-They get simple wardrobe and setup instructions: where to position the camera, how to find good lighting, how to build a clean background, and what to wear (including avoiding a t shirt or distracting patterns).
+They get simple wardrobe and setup instructions: where to position the camera, how to find good lighting, how to build a clean, simple, neutral background to keep the focus on the subject, and what to wear (including avoiding a t shirt or distracting patterns).
 We teach a simple natural light setup when possible, because natural light is flattering on most faces.
 If natural light is not available, we show them how to use a lamp as a secondary light source.
+We recommend taking multiple photos with different expressions to increase the chances of capturing a great headshot.
+After the session, we suggest using photo editing apps like Facetune or VSCO for light editing—such as color correction and removing blemishes—while avoiding heavy filters that alter skin texture or make the image look unnatural.
 We either run a live guided session via video or use a structured capture flow that we later curate and retouch.

 Remote headshots work well for distributed leadership teams and remote photo needs, fast-growing startups, or last-minute profile picture needs before a press announcement.
 Remote sessions can start around USD 100 per person for teams, depending on volume and retouching level.
 The result is a professional headshot that supports your personal brand, not an awkward webcam grab with overhead lights and a cluttered background.